KippAD/portfolio-project-3/README.md

 All input validation and functionality worked as expected, and no incorrect data types are able to compromise the application and pass through voting.

 The first issue found when testing was related to the color of a warning being incorrect.
 The second more significant problem was the first bar chart in insights rendering incorrectly.
-This second issue is a known bug, although navigating back to the voter portal and then back into insights will load the chart successfully.
+This second issue is a known bug, although navigating to the results menu and then back into insights will load the chart successfully.

 [Back to contents](#contents)